Being A Student in Namibia: 2016 vs 2017

-Namibia is a quickly developing country and the people are keen to improve their lifestyle and income so they can compete with the developed countries.
-The government realise that university study is a major asset because it is used as the foundations of success for future generations.
+Namibia is a quickly developing country, and the people are keen to improve their lifestyle and income so they can compete with developed countries.
+The Namibian government understand that university study is a major asset because it the foundations of success for future generations.

-Those in the education strive to ensure that students rights are protected.
-Between 2013 and 2016, a lot of work was undertaken and a number of new universities and programs were introduced.
+Those in education strive to ensure that students’ rights are protected.
+Between 2013 and 2016, a number of new universities and programmes were introduced.
 Nevertheless, the country is still in need of strong educational policies to take the country forward.

 Improving the quality of education